rodrigo-serra/perception_ros/README.md

   It returns the left arm length.
 The msg type is Float32.
 It requires the mediapipe holistic node to be running.

+- getPeopleDetection()

+  It returns an array with all the persons detected in the current frame.
+The msg type is StringArray.
+It requires the reid node to be running.

+- getPeopleDetectionRecord()

+  It returns an array with all the persons detected in the past.
+The msg type is StringArray.
+It requires the reid node to be running.